Bursaries & Finance

 Free College Meals

-In accordance with Government Education Funding Agency guidance students whose families are in receipt of one or more of the below benefits will be awarded a free meal each day up to the value of £3.00.
-Please note this does not included sweets, cakes, fizzy drinks, or bottled water unless included in the sandwich meal deal.
+In accordance with Government Education Funding Agency guidance if your family are in receipt of one or more of the below benefits you be awarded a free meal each day during term time up to the value of £3.00.
+Please note this does not include hot drinks, sweets, cakes and fizzy drinks.

 - Income Support